 We made it to Tillamook and started scanning the egret-filled fields along 101 where the Cattle Egret had been seen just hours earlier.
 No luck.
 We drove around to other egret-filled fields.
 No luck.
 But a White-tailed Kite was nice to see.

 We returned to the original field.
-Egrets were moving around constantly and finally Chris pointed out a smaller one in flight.
+Egrets were moving around constantly and finally we saw a smaller one in flight.
 It landed and we were able to see it was indeed the Cattle Egret.
 State bird!

 Relieved to have found the bird we carried on south on 101, where roadkill became the major distraction.
 First a Barred Owl...